ColeSexton/U2-Final-Cole-S/README.md

 ### What You’ll Need

--Visual Studio Code (for the React frontend)
+- Visual Studio Code (for the React frontend)
--IntelliJ Community Edition (for the Spring Boot backend) -MySQL (for the database)
+- IntelliJ Community Edition (for the Spring Boot backend)
+- MySQL (for the database)
--Node.js and npm (to run the frontend and install Vite)
+- Node.js and npm (to run the frontend and install Vite)

 ### Setup
 1. Fork and Clone this Repository